eiffel-community/eiffel-gerrit-plugin/src/main/resources/Documentation/about.md

 Project Configuration:

 eiffel-integration.enabled
-:   If set to `true` the plugin will send eiffel events.
+:   If set to `true` the plugin will send Eiffel events.
-    Is set to `false` or is not defined no eiffel events will be sent.
+    Is set to `false` or not defined no Eiffel events will be sent.

 eiffel-integration.filter
-:   Allow users to defined a white list of branches, i.e. messages will be sent only for source change on
+:   Allow users to define a white list of branches, i.e. messages will be sent only for source change on
     specified branches.
 Source Change to any other branch will be ignored.
 Accepts full branch name and or regex separated by spaces.
 If not defined, messages will be sent for source changes in all branches.
-    See Example configuration where release branch may be triggered on release-(Any version).
+    See example configuration where release branch may be triggered on release-(Any version).

 eiffel-integration.flow-context
 :   Optional, but expects a UUID of a EiffelFlowContextDefinedEvent if provided.
-    Can accept List of UUID's seperated by `,` that tell which flow it will be part of.
+    Can accept List of UUID's separated by `,` that tells which flow it will be part of.
 (More about Flow Context:
     <https://github.com/eiffel-community/eiffel/blob/master/eiffel-vocabulary/EiffelSourceChangeCreatedEvent.md#flow_context>)

 eiffel-integration.remrem-publish-url